5 Things to Do in Hartford, CT

 Whenever you find yourself in Hartford, Connecticut, be sure to have reliable transportation ready.
 It’s best to ensure that you have accessible transportation for everyone wanting to enjoy the trip around Hartford.

 M7 is Connecticut’s largest full-service transportation company.
 We use the latest in global technology so we can provide you with responsive service and direct passenger communication.

 Need Handicap-Accessible Transportation?

-M7 is the industry standard for non-medical & non-emergency medical transportation (NEMT) wheelchair-accessible/paratransit service and our commitment is to provide the most responsive, comfortable, and cost-effective service available, especially for the senior and disabled communities.
+M7 is the industry standard for non-medical & non-emergency medical transportation (NEMT) wheelchair-accessible/paratransit service and our commitment is to provide the most responsive, comfortable, and cost-effective service available, especially for the seniors and people with disabilities.

 Discounted Rates for Seniors & People with Disabilities.

 Seniors & the PWD Community in Select New Haven cities are eligible for the Encompass Program: a federally funded program to give these communities affordable access to safe transportation.
 Learn More >>